greglook/puget/README.md

 ## Further Customization

-Puget's printing is controlled by a map of options in the dynamic var `puget.printer/*options*`.
-This can be bound with the `with-options` macro for convenience.
-The options include print width, whether Puget is being strict, whether to print metadata, etc.
+Puget's printing is controlled by a map of options which include print width, the color scheme, whether to be strict about value representations, whether to print metadata, etc. The default options are held in the dynamic var `puget.printer/*options*`.
+This can be bound with the `with-options` macro for convenience, or a map can be passed directly into Puget's print functions to override the defaults.

 Puget's colors are defined by the `:color-scheme` key, which maps syntax element keywords to a vector of ANSI style keywords to apply.
 The `set-color-scheme!`